 Landscaping

-Adding dense shrubs around the inside and outside of the fence can not only protect your dog from escaping but also contributes to the environment and adds scenery to your yard.
-Likewise, you can add big rocks or bricks that complement the shrubs and decorate your yard with the intention of protecting your pet too.
+Adding dense shrubs around the inside and outside of the fence can not only protect your dog from escaping but also contribute to the environment and add scenery to your yard.
+Likewise, you can add big rocks or bricks that complement the shrubs and decorate your yard with the intention of protecting your pet, too.

 Add concrete at the base of the fence

 A lot of dogs tend to dig underground and create a tunnel to go to the other side of the fence.
-Once concrete is added, it eliminates the possibility to build any tunnels underneath.
+Once concrete is added, it eliminates the possibility of building any tunnels underneath.
 You can cover the concrete with shrubs or other plants so that it is not visible.

 Simpler ways to prevent dogs from jumping fences